The best online retailers: what are they doing right?

 Optimising for the web doesn’t have to be an arduous struggle.
 Knowing what SEO content to produce, and how best to prioritise your most valuable pages is a great jumping off point.

-It’s also essential to have data on your own performance and your competitors performance – identifying where the opportunity is and then focusing your efforts.
+It’s also essential to have data on your own performance and your competitors performance (competitor analysis) – identifying where the opportunity is and then focusing your efforts.
 Pi’s SEO software shows you exactly who your competitors are, no guesswork!
 And they are completely unlimited, so you can identify the competition in any space you want to perform in.

 Whilst it may seem like it’s all about online (and conversion wise, it kind of is), activities offline are also super important for brand awareness.